 TRY: The ‘Andrea Pirlo’ pizza – even if just for the name.

 Yard Sale Pizza started out small when three friends began experimenting with dough recipes in their Hackney garden.
-Now widely acknowledged as one of London’s most sensational slices, Yard Sale has just opened its fifth site at the newly-launched Market Hall Fulham to bring their famous stone-baked pizzas to South London for the first time – and people are already queuing around the block!
-Pick from Yard Sale favourites such as TSB (tender stem broccoli, manchego, pine nuts and olive oil) and Evil Maestro (spicy anchovies, caper berries and black olives), or the classic Holy Pepperoni which takes things up a notch with the addition of ‘nduja.
+Now widely acknowledged as one of London’s most sensational slices, Yard Sale has four sites across north and east London, with a new branch recently opened on Hackney Road.
+Pick from favourites such as TSB (tender stem broccoli, manchego, pine nuts and olive oil) and Evil Maestro (spicy anchovies, caper berries and black olives), or the classic Holy Pepperoni which takes things up a notch with the addition of ‘nduja.
 Don’t skip the dips – the BBQ sauce has a tangy kick which perfectly complements the TSB.
 This month Jessie Ware has created a special pizza to celebrate the release of her

 TRY: ‘The Malty One’ ice cream sandwich for dessert.
 Delicious.